maxbiostat/BayesianStatisticsCourse/README.md

 # Resources
 - See Esteves, Stern and Izbicki's [course notes](https://github.com/rbstern/bayesian_inference_book/raw/gh-pages/book.pdf);
 - Rafael Stern's excellent [course](https://www.rafaelstern.science/classes/2021_1_bayes/);
+- [Principles of Uncertainty](https://www.taylorfrancis.com/books/principles-uncertainty-joseph-kadane/10.1201/9781315167565) by the inimitable [J. Kadane](https://en.wikipedia.org/wiki/Joseph_Born_Kadane) is a book about avoiding being a sure loser.
+See [this](https://www.ceremade.dauphine.fr/~xian/uncertain.pdf) review by Christian Robert.

+# Syllabus
+## Lecture 0: Overview
+- An overview of computing techniques for Bayesian inference can be found [here](https://arxiv.org/pdf/2004.06425.pdf).
 - [What is a statistical model?](https://projecteuclid.org/journals/statistical-science/volume-19/issue-1/Modern-Bayesian-Asymptotics/10.1214/088342304000000134.full) by Peter McCullagh gives a good explanation of what a statistical model is.
 See also BC Ch1.

-# Lecture 0: Overview
-- An overview of computing techniques for Bayesian inference can be found [here](https://arxiv.org/pdf/2004.06425.pdf).
+- There are a few [Interpretations of Probability](https://plato.stanford.edu/entries/probability-interpret/) and its important to understand them so the various schools of statistical inference make sense.
+- [WHAT IS BAYESIAN/FREQUENTIST INFERENCE?](https://normaldeviate.wordpress.com/2012/11/17/what-is-bayesianfrequentist-inference/) by [Larry Wasserman](https://www.stat.cmu.edu/~larry/) is a must read in order to understand what makes each inference paradigm tick.
+-

-# Lecture 1: Belief functions, coherence, exchangeability
+## Lecture 1: Belief functions, coherence, exchangeability

-# Lecture 2: Priors I: rationale and construction
+## Lecture 2: Priors I: rationale and construction
 - The [SHeffield ELicitation Framework (SHELF)](http://tonyohagan.co.uk/shelf/) is a package for rigorous elicitation of probability distributions.

-# Lecture 3: Priors II: types of priors; implementation, conjugate analysis
+## Lecture 3: Priors II: types of priors; implementation, conjugate analysis

-# Lecture 4: Bayesian point estimation
+## Lecture 4: Bayesian point estimation

-# Lecture 5: Bayesian interval estimation
+## Lecture 5: Bayesian interval estimation

-# Lecture 6: Bayesian Testing
+## Lecture 6: Bayesian Testing

-# Lecture 7: Asymptotics
+## Lecture 7: Asymptotics

-# Lecture 8: Model choice
+## Lecture 8: Model choice

-# Lecture 9: Applications
+## Lecture 9: Applications

-# Lecture 10: Discussion Bayes vs Frequentism
+## Lecture 10: Discussion Bayes vs Frequentism